dddrrreee/cs140e-24win/labs/15-pinned-vm/README.md

   - B4-27: the location / size of the `domain` field in the segment page table entry.
   - B4-42: setting the domain register.

-A invalid access fault:
-  1. Write tests that
-     do load, store, and jump to an unmapped addresss and extend the data abort and prefetch abort handlers above to print out the reason and faulting address.

-NOTE: if you delete `staff-mmu-except.o` and your `panic` or `reboot` locks up, add this code to your pinned-vm.c`:
+NOTE: (I don't think this applies today, but just in case): if you delete `staff-mmu-except.o` and your `panic` or `reboot` locks up, add this code to your pinned-vm.c`:

         // this is called by reboot: we turn off mmu so that things work. void reboot_callout(void) {